serge-st/english-lessons/pages/ASmallStory.md

 _**Verbs:**_ `work out, play, spend`

-M.: "Yeah, I like them too, but even though my wife and kids are now away, recently I still don't have much time to play."
+M.: "Yeah, I like video games too, but even though my wife and kids are now away, recently I still don't have much time to play."

 _**Verbs:**_ `like, have, play`